apache/flink/docs/streaming_guide.md

     <tr>
       <td><strong>Merge</strong></td>
       <td>
-        <p>Merges two or more datastreams creating a new stream containing all the elements from all the streams.</p>
+        <p>Merges two or more data streams creating a new stream containing all the elements from all the streams.</p>
 {% highlight java %}
 dataStream.merge(otherStream1, otherStream2, …)
 {% endhighlight %}